The blog

 Reduce costs by reclaiming no-show bookings and right-sizing your office

 A common issue in many organizations is standing meeting room bookings that are rarely used.
-Based on our experience with a wide range of organizations shows a clear pattern where 20-30% of all meeting reservations don’t actually lead to a physical meeting.
+Our experience with a wide range of organizations shows a clear pattern: 20-30% of all meeting reservations don’t actually lead to a physical meeting.
 For instance, a project team might have a meeting room booked every Tuesday at 10 but rarely use it, since their meetings are often fully remote or it’s simply a case of meeting organizers having a change of plans.
 With a required check-in feature available for premium meeting room displays, no-show bookings like these can be reclaimed for others to use.
 This feature requires people to physically check in on the meeting room displays to claim their meeting within a specific time frame.
-If they don’t, the meeting will be deleted, and the time slot made available for others to book, which can help you increase the utilization of your meeting rooms significantly.
+If they don’t, the meeting will be deleted, and the time slot will be made available for others to book, which can help you increase the utilization of your meeting rooms significantly.

 After salaries, rent and utilities are the largest expenses for most companies.
-Because of this, reclaiming no-show bookings can lead to significant cost savings by being able to rightsize the number of bookable spaces to match the real demand.
-With some solutions, you can even calculate the savings by entering the hourly cost of your meeting spaces, and Workspace insights calculate how much you have saved through reclaiming no-show meetings.
+Because of this, reclaiming no-show bookings can lead to significant cost savings by being able to right-size the number of bookable spaces to match the real demand.
+With some solutions, you can even calculate the savings by entering the hourly cost of your meeting spaces, and workspace insights can calculate how much you have saved through reclaiming no-show meetings.
 For example, if a company’s meeting room costs $50 per hour and ten no-show meetings are reclaimed in a month, the potential savings amount to $500.

 Optimize space usage and boost employee satisfaction with flexible workspace strategies